sblondeau/ux/src/Map/doc/index.rst

                     new Point(44.8378, -0.5792),
                 ],
                 infoWindow: new InfoWindow(
-                    content: 'Paris, Lyon, Marseille, Bordeaux',
+                    content: 'A polygon enclosed by Paris, Lyon, Marseille, Bordeaux', ),
-                ),
             ));

-            // 4.
+            // 5.
 And inject the map in your template to render it return $this->render('contact/index.html.twig', [
                 'my_map' => $myMap,
             ]);